 Studies have overwhelmingly found pornography consumption to be associated with poorer sexual and relationship satisfaction, especially among male pornography consumers.

-For example, 2017 meta-analysis of fifty studies—including experimental, longitudinal, and cross-sectional studies—with a collective sample of more than 50,000 participants found that men who consumed pornography had poorer relationship and sexual satisfaction than men who didn’t.
+For example, a 2017 meta-analysis of fifty studies—including experimental, longitudinal, and cross-sectional studies—with a collective sample of more than 50,000 participants found that men who consumed pornography had poorer relationship and sexual satisfaction than men who didn’t.
 While this meta-analysis found no association for female participants, numerous other studies that were not included in the meta-analysis have found that female pornography consumers also tend to have lower relationship and sexual satisfaction.
 (Read more about the research on how pornography negatively impacts female consumers here.)

 Research also shows that pornography use is associated with the development of sexual dysfunctions, where the consumer is unable to be aroused or function properly for partnered sex.
 Obviously a severe barrier to sexual satisfaction (as the men featured in this Time article testified)!